P-p-H-d/mlib/README.md

 'item' is a created pointer variable to the contained type of the container, only available within the 'for' loop.
 There can only have one M\_EACH per line.
-It shall be used after the for C keyword to perform a loop over the container.
+It shall be used after the 'for' C keyword to perform a loop over the container.
 The order of the iteration depends on the given container.

 Example: